Parliamentary.ai

 Description

-• Duty to Ensure Accurate Registers: The Secretary of State must ensure electoral registers are at least 98% accurate and complete, directing local authorities to take necessary actions if this target isn't met.
+• Duty on the Secretary of State: To ensure electoral registers are at least 98% accurate and complete, potentially directing local authorities to allocate more resources to registration officers.

-• Civil Penalties: A £500 penalty will be imposed on individuals who fail to cooperate with registration officers.
+• Penalties: A £500 penalty will be imposed for non-cooperation with registration officers.

 Government Spending